-So is this good advice?
-Let’s analyze the responsibilities and skills of a founder and a typical sales person for a minute.
+Is this good advice?
+Let’s analyze the responsibilities and skills of a founder and a typical salesperson for a minute.

 Pulled in a million different directions every day.
 They wear many hats by filling in the gaps in the company’s staff structure.
 This could be marketing, website content, SEO, emails from the landlord, legal, hiring, HR issues, etc.